geneXplain platform

 In this video microarray data is used as an example to show you how to further analyze data from high-throughput experiments on the geneXplain® platform.
 (6:45 min)

-Selection of articles reporting about geneXplain platform applications:
+Selection of geneXplain platform citations by third-party researchers:

 • Drake, C., Zobl W., Wehr M., Koschmann J., De Luca D., Kühne B. A. , Vrieling H. , Boei J. , Hansen T. , Escher S. E. (2023) Substantiate a read-across hypothesis by using transcriptome data—A case study on volatile diketones.
 Front.
 Toxicol.
 5Link